moeinrezai/moeinrezai/README.md

 My goal is simple: write code that works, stays secure, and doesn't make you cringe six months later.
 I've dealt with messy product databases, slow APIs, tricky permission systems, and async jobs that needed to be reliable.

 I don't claim to know everything.
 When I hit a wall, I dig until I understand the problem, then I fix it properly.
-No band‑aids.
+No band-aids.

 ---